 The Congressional Record is a record of the proceedings of Congress.
 It is published daily when one or both chambers of Congress is in session and is available the following morning.
-You can read the full text of the Congressional Record on the web or via an iTunes app, find it in libraries, or purchase it from the Government Printing Office.
+You can read the full text of the Congressional Record on the web or via an iTunes app, find it in libraries, or purchase it from the Government Publishing Office.

 The Congressional Record began publication in 1873; there are three earlier publications that cover the debates of Congress from 1789 through 1873.
 The full text of these earlier publications are available on the Library of Congress’ Century of Lawmaking website.
 The Annals of Congress cover the 1st Congress through the first session of the 18th Congress (1789-1824).
 The Register of Debates covers the second session of the 18th Congress through the first session of the 25th Congress (1824-1837).
 The Congressional Globe covers the 23rd Congress through the 42nd Congress (1833-1873).
 In addition, the website provides the full text of the first Congressional Record that covered 1873-1875; however, web access to the full text of the Congressional Record does not pick up again until 1989.